SysKitTeam/docs-spdockit/get-to-know-spdockit/backstage-screen/options-wizard.md

    ### Sharepoint
-   * The __Farm settings__ check box will be selected by default.
-That means that SPDocKit will load farm settings by default and you cannot change this option.
+   * The __Farm Settings__ check box will be selected by default.
+That means that SPDocKit will load farm settings by default and this option cannot be changed.
-   * Content Types - If you would like to see the content types used on your sites, you’ll need to crawl down to each list with the __Content Type__ checkbox selected, since that is where the content types are defined.
+   * __Content Types__ - When this option is selected, you’ll need to crawl down to each list on the farm, since that is where the content types are defined.
    * SPDocKit also allows you to backup all __*.wsp files__ in use by your farm, but you’ll need to define a location for this backup.
 This data can also be used later to find out whether there are any problems with the assemblies deployed on your farm.
+   * __Features and Solutions__, __Workflows__

    ### Security
-   * __Database Permissions__ - selecting this will enable you to view the Database Permissions report.
-This report will will display SharePoint databases and any users with access to them, along with their roles.
+   * __Database Permissions__ - Selecting this will enable you to view the Database Permissions report.
+This report shows information about all users, across all databases on a SQL Server.
-   * __Permissions__ - If you want to know the permissions of each list item on the farm, you can get that information by selecting the __Permissions__ check box and setting the Load Depth to list item.
-You can also select the __Active Directory Group Members__ check box if you wish to load members of AD groups.
+   * __Permissions__ - If you want to know the permissions of each list item on the farm, you can get that information by selecting the __Permissions check box__ and setting the Load Depth to list item.
+You can also select the __Active Directory Group Members__ check box if you wish to load members of the AD groups.
    * __Administrative Actions Log__ - this option will be visible only for SharePoint 2016 FP1 farms and enables you to browse and analyze administrative actions logs collected from your SharePoint farm.
    * __Security Audit__ - this option is required for Permission Audit report which enables you to see complete history of permission changes on site collection.

-   ### Server settings
+   ### Server Settings
    * __Installed Programs and available Updates__
-   * __SQL server and IIS Setttins Information__
+   * __SQL Server and IIS Setttins Information__

    ### Project Server
    * __Settings__